 ## 2. Deployment stack mapping

-Use these opinionated stacks to choose verified examples.
+Use the deployment shape to choose a small set of verified examples.
 Start with examples; wrap into reusable modules only after repeated use proves the interface stable.
+Typical stacks combine:

-The stack mapping is a selection guide, not a promise that a prebuilt module exists.
-Copy the relevant verified examples into `.volcengine/terraform/<component>` and keep component boundaries clear so plan/destroy output remains readable.
+This mapping is a guide, not a promise that a prebuilt module exists.
+Copy relevant examples into `.volcengine/terraform/<component>` and keep component boundaries clear so plan/destroy output remains readable.

 For the end-to-end VKE private CR nginx path, use `assets/examples/volcengine-vke-cr-nginx/` and read `references/volcengine-vke-cr-nginx.md` first.
 That example exists for the CR credential addon, `core-dns`, CR token expiry, and image architecture pitfalls found in a real run.